Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 * and meet certain accessibility requirements.

 Despite this, it remains **underused or poorly implemented in many forms**.
-Taking the time to implement it correctly is a simple improvement, quick to implement… and yet still too often overlooked.
+Taking the time to implement it correctly is a small effort that can significantly improve the user experience and one that is still too often overlooked.

 ## Webography